-If a person does not wish to receive direct marketing communications from Rise Above, they should contact Rise Above, PO Box 1351, Queanbeyan NSW 2620, Tel: 02 6297 1261 and email: email@example.com.
+If a person does not wish to receive direct marketing communications from Rise Above, they should contact Rise Above, PO Box 1351, Queanbeyan NSW 2620, Tel: 02 6297 1261 or email: email@example.com.

 To whom does Rise Above disclose personal information?

-Rise Above may disclose personal information to its employees, members and members of the Board.
+Rise Above may disclose personal information to its employees, members and volunteers and members of the Board in their Board capacity.

-Health information and other sensitive information is handled with a higher degree of confidentiality, and is disclosed to employees, members on a ‘need to know’ basis (at the discretion of the Chief Executive Officer of Rise Above).
-That is, the information is disclosed to assist the recipient of the information to undertake activities which will directly or indirectly enable the provision of charitable support by Rise Above to the person who is the subject of the information.
-Rise Above will not disclose health information and other sensitive information to a third party (other than a member or third party providing data hosting facilities and/or services) without the prior consent of the person concerned.
+Health information and other sensitive information is handled with a higher degree of confidentiality, and is disclosed to employees, members or volunteers on a ‘need to know’ basis (at the discretion of the Chief Executive Officer of Rise Above).
+That is, the information is disclosed to assist the recipient of the information to undertake activities which will directly or indirectly enable the provision of charitable services by Rise Above to the person who is the subject of the information.
+Rise Above will not disclose health information and other sensitive information to a third party (other than a member, volunteer or third-party providing data hosting facilities and/or services) without the prior consent of the person concerned.

 Rise Above may need to disclose personal information to others in order to carry out its activities.
 This may include:

 - Contractors and service providers who perform services on behalf of Rise Above, such as mailing houses, printers, information technology services providers (including offshore cloud computing service providers), database contractors and telemarketing agencies.